What is Acquired Hypothyroidism?

 - Slow growth

-Acquired hypothyroidism is easily treated by taking a medication every day.
-This medication replaces the hormone that the thyroid gland is unable to make.
-It is very important to make sure your child takes his/her medicine every day at about the same time.
-Taking this medication as recommended and seeing your child's healthcare provider frequently will prevent growth problems known to be caused by hypothyroidism.
+Acquired hypothyroidism is easily treated by taking medicine every day called Levothyroxine.
+This medicine replaces the hormone that the thyroid gland cannot make.
+It is important to make sure your child takes the medicine the same way every day.
+Taking this medicine daily will prevent problems caused by hypothyroidism.

-Sometimes the thyroid medication dose will need to be changed.
-Your child's healthcare provider will let you know when the change needs to be made.
+The thyroid medicine dose may need to be changed as your child grows.
+Your child's provider will let you know when the medicine dose needs to be changed by follow up visits in clinic and routine blood tests.
 Never change the medicine dose on your own.
+Your child will need to see the provider every three to six months.

 When to Call the Doctor

-The dose may be too high if your child has any of the following symptoms:
+Call your provider if you notice your child has any of the following:

 - Cold, dry skin